St. Paul's College, Hong Kong: The crown

-The Cross
+The cross

 In the school badge, the diocesan emblems are surrounded by a cross, which symbolises self-sacrifice, such as when Jesus died on a cross.

-The Motto
+The motto

 The Chinese characters in the motto under the cross are from Proverbs 1:7, translated in English as "The fear of the Lord is the beginning of wisdom (some translations wrote knowledge.
 Although both are correct, the most accurate one is wisdom)."
 The Hebrew version could be translated as "The most important part of knowledge is reverence for the Lord."

 The fact that the motto is in Chinese is significant.
 It was more the fashion at that time to use Latin for such a purpose.
 When St. Paul's College was founded, the primary focus was to offer Chinese youths a modern, liberal education in the English language, while including the subject of Chinese language in the curriculum, upon Christian principles.
 Bringing together the cultures of East and West and the fostering of bilingualism have been well-established traditions in the school.

-List of Principals

 Campus

 The current campus is located at 69 Bonham Road, Western District, Hong Kong.

 For 100 years before World War II, St. Paul's College was located in Glenealy (also known as "Tit Kong"), in the Central District, in the buildings currently called Bishop's House, which are presently the headquarters of the Hong Kong Sheng Kung Hui.
 The college buildings were occupied during the war, leading to St. Paul's College being merged with St. Paul's Girls' School to form St. Paul's Co-educational College (SPCC).

 At the end of the occupation, St. Paul's College was re-established in its own right and granted permission to use the former HKU St. John's College site as its new campus.
 By the mid-1960s, all of the former St. John's Hall buildings had been replaced.